 For some people, it’s more practical to have one credit card with a high credit limit as opposed to having a few credit cards from the same issuer, with all of them having smaller credit limits.

 Sometimes reallocating credit limits can be a great tool.
-It can help with getting more credit available on a card the has an intro 0% APR offer, giving you much more money available to borrow interest-free.
-Credit expert, Joel Freidman, founder of Credit Capital, was recently successful in moving over a $25k limit from an Amex personal card to a newly opened Amex Blue Business card which has 12 months 0% APR, giving the customer another $25k to spend on 0% APR!
+It can help with getting more available credit on a card that has an intro 0% APR offer, giving you much more money available to borrow interest-free.

 - You can reallocate credit limits from personal to personal, business to business, and from personal to business cards.
 You cannot transfer from business to personal.